Skip to content

 Scenario 2

-Same budget, employee covers social contributions on health insurance
+Same budget, employee covers social contributions on private healthcare insurance

 121 220 kr